Paperspace/Docs/get-started/core-concepts/README.md

 ## Projects

-{% hint style="warning" %}
-Using advanced ML components contained within Projects requires [creating a cluster](../../gradient-private-cloud/about/setup/managed-installation.md).
-{% endhint %}

 A Gradient [Project](../managing-projects/) is a collection of Workflows, Models, and Deployments.
-It provides a more rigorous approach that is suitable for more established problems, and provides a path to production.
+It provides a way to organize your Gradient workload into related groups for manitenance and sharing within a team.

 ### Workflows